speechly/speechly-unity-dotnet/README.md

 ## Contents of this repository

-- [speechly-client.unitypackage](speechly-client.unitypackage) contains a snapshot of `speechly-client-net-standard-2.0/Assets/Speechly` folder.
+- [speechly-client.unitypackage](speechly-client.unitypackage) contains a snapshot of `speechly-unity/Speechly/` folder.
 - [speechly-client-net-standard-2.0/](speechly-client-net-standard-2.0/) contains the Speechly client library code and a sample console app.
-- [unity-mic-to-speechly/](unity-mic-to-speechly/) folder contains the Unity sample project using the Speechly client library.
+- [speechly-unity/](speechly-unity/) folder contains the Unity sample projects using the Speechly client library.

 ## Unity usage

-Copy the source files from of [speechly-client-net-standard-2.0/Assets/Speechly/](speechly-client-net-standard-2.0/Assets/Speechly/) folder to your own project or use `speechly-client.unitypackage` which contains the same files.
-Then see the example below for usage (API docs will follow!).
+Copy the source files from of [speechly-unity/Speechly/](speechly-unity/Speechly/) folder to your own project or use `speechly-client.unitypackage` which contains the same files.
+Then see the example below for usage.

 ### Unity example